huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_eip.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) The region in which to create the resource.
+If omitted, the provider-level region will be used.
+Changing this creates a new resource.

 * `site_id` - (Required, String, ForceNew) Specifies the ID of IEC service site.
 Changing this parameter creates a new resource.